 2. Appreciating Nature

-So, taking time to be outside and enjoy His creation in nature is a great way to spend the Creation Sabbath.
+So, taking time to be outside and enjoy His creation in nature is a great way to spend the Sabbath.

-It teaches children to appreciate simplicity and beauty.
+This also teaches children to appreciate simplicity and beauty.
 And even adults find rest and healing in nature from the weariness of their everyday life.

 - Visit a park